-Under the new standard, lessees will no longer classify their leases as either operating or finance leases in accordance with PAS 17.
-Rather, lessees will apply single-asset model.
+• PFRS 16, Leases.
+Under the new standard, lessees will no longer classify their leases as either operating or finance leases in accordance with PAS 17, Leases.
+Rather, lessees will apply the single-asset model.
 Under this model, lessees will recognize the assets and related liabilities for most leases on their balance sheets, and subsequently, will depreciate the lease assets and recognize interest on the lease liabilities in their profit or loss.
-Leases with a term of 12 months or lessor which the underlying asset is of low value are exempted from these requirements.
+Leases with a term of 12 months or less or for which the underlying asset is of low value are exempted from these requirements.

-The accounting for lessors is substantially unchanged as the new standard carries forward the principles of lessor accounting under PAS 17.
+The accounting by lessors is substantially unchanged as the new standard carries forward the principles of lessor accounting under PAS 17.
 Lessors, however, will be required to disclose more information in their financial statements, particularly on the risk exposure to residual value.

-Entities may early adopt PFRS 16 but only if they have adopted (International Financial Reporting Standards)IFRS 15, Revenue Contracts from Customers.
-When adopting PFRS 16, an entity is permitted to use either full retrospective or a modified retrospective approach, with options to use certain transition reliefs.
-The Group is assessing the impact of PFRS 16 and plans to adopt the new standard on the required effective date once adopted locally.
+Entities may early adopt PFRS 16 but only if they have also adopted PFRS 15.
+When adopting PFRS 16, an entity is permitted to use either a full retrospective or a modified retrospective approach, with options to use certain transition reliefs.
+The Group is currently assessing the impact of adopting PFRS 16 and plans to adopt the new standard on the required effective date once adopted locally.

-Deferred Effectivity
+Deferred effectivity